Part 1 - UK AI regulation

 Further policy, tools and guidance on risk and governance will come from bodies such as the AI Safety Institute (AISI), the AI Policy Directorate (the Office for Artificial Intelligence has now been subsumed into the Directorate), as well as the Responsible Technology Adoption Unit (was the Centre for Data Ethics and Innovation).
 The AISI is evaluating and testing new frontier AI systems (on a voluntary basis) aiming to characterise safety-relevant capabilities, understand the safety and security of systems, and assess their societal impacts, while developing its own technical expertise (see section on 'Bletchley Declaration' below).
 If it identifies potentially dangerous capability through its evaluation of advanced AI systems, it will address risks by engaging the developer on suitable safety mitigations.

 Four key regulators are leading the way on implementing the framework, for example by issuing guidance on best practice for adherence to the principles, under the umbrella of the Digital Regulation Cooperation Forum (DRCF): the Information Commissioner's Office (ICO), Ofcom, the Competition and Markets Authority (CMA) and the Financial Conduct Authority.
 From within the DRCF, the AI and Digital Hub is, via a pilot, advising innovators on AI regulatory compliance in an aim to navigate conflicting regulations that span the regulatory remits of DRCF member regulators.
+Its initial term will terminate in April 2025 and it is as yet unclear whether it will be extended.

 The CMA launched an initial review into FMs in May 2023 to consider the rapidly emerging AI markets from a competition and consumer protection perspective.
 In September 2023, the CMA published an update report including its 'guiding principles'.
 The CMA's overarching principle is one of accountability for AI outputs provided to consumers by AI developers and deployers.
 Its further guiding principles relate to access, diversity, choice, fair-dealing and transparency.
 In the second stage of its AI review, the CMA published:

-- An AI Foundation Models update paper (11 April)
+- An AI Foundation Models update paper (11 April 2024)

-- An AI Foundation Models technical update report (16 April)
+- An AI Foundation Models technical update report (16 April 2024)

-- An AI strategic update (29 April)
+- An AI strategic update (29 April 2024)

-- A progress update on its market investigation into the supply of public cloud infrastructure services (23 May)
+- A progress update on its market investigation into the supply of public cloud infrastructure services (28 February 2025)

 A number of key regulators (not just DRCF) were asked by the government to each publish an update outlining their strategic approaches to AI by April 2024, to cover: